roryprimrose/Neovolve.Logging.Xunit/README.md

 ## Usage

-The common usage of this package is to call the `BuildLogger` extension method on the xUnit `ITestOutputHelper`.
+The common usage of this package is to call the `BuildLogger<T>` extension method on the xUnit `ITestOutputHelper`.

 Consider the following example of a class to test.